jbinfo/linkedin_sales_navigator_scraper/README.md

 # LinkedIn Sales Navigator Scraper / Extractor

 ## Description
-A scraper tool that automate the extracting data from the LinkedIn Sales Navigator.
+A scraper tool that automate the extracting of leads and accounts from LinkedIn Sales Navigator.

 The scraper is based on the Scrapy framework [http://scrapy.org](http://scrapy.org), right now it's only running on CLI(terminal).